Resources for: Positive Wellbeing and Age 5-11

 NSPCC Building Connections Loneliness Suppport

-Building Connections is an online service for young people up to the age of 19, empowering them to find a way through loneliness.
+Building Connections is an online service for children and young people between the ages of 9 and 19, empowering them to find a way through loneliness.

 Young people work with a trained befriender, who guides them and champions them each step of the way.
 Building Connections gives young people tools that can help them build their confidence and better equip them to manage loneliness.

-Referrals can be made to the service by a professional, with the consent of the child or young person and their parent or carer (link to form in 'making a referral' section)
+Referrals can be made to the service by a professional, with the consent of the child or young person and their parent or carer (link to form in 'making a referral' section).

 Web: https://learning.nspcc.org.uk/services/building-connections?